 The Fund does not have any intention to invest in Taxonomy-aligned investments (including transitional and enabling activities) but it is not excluded that this may be the case.
 Taxonomy alignment of this Fund's investments has therefore not been calculated and has as result been deemed to constitute zero percent of the Fund's portfolio.
-Information on EU Taxonomy alignment is not yet rea dily available from investee companies' public disclosures and third-party providers.
-As soon as data becomes more accurate and available, and a sound a sound and a sound and a sound a sound and a sound a sounit is expected that the proportion of EU Taxonomy aligned investments will increase.
+Information on EU Taxonomy alignment is not yet readily available from investee companies' public disclosures and third-party providers.
+As soon as data becomes more accurate and available, it is expected that the proportion of EU Taxonomy aligned investments will increase.